lwYeo/SoliditySHA3Miner/README.md

     minerCcminerAPI         'IP:port' for the ccminer-style API (default: 127.0.0.1:4068), 0 disabled

-    overrideMaxDiff         (Pool only) Use maximum difficulty and skips query from web3
+    overrideMaxTarget       (Pool only) Use maximum target and skips query from web3

     customDifficulty        (Pool only) Set custom difficulity (check with your pool operator)